Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 Where to Buy

-Blind cave tetras are fairly common in the aquarium trade and can be found at many local fish stores and chain pet stores.
+Blind cave tetras are fairly common in the aquarium trade and is found at many local fish stores and chain pet stores.
 For guaranteed quality and healthy specimens, check these trusted online sources:

 Frequently Asked Questions